 In this brief overview of PASRR, we will discuss the definitions of MI and ID and describe the functions of the Level I and Level II screens.
 We will also review the responsibilities of the three state agencies most intimately involved with PASRR: the Medicaid agency, the state mental health authority (SMHA), and the state intellectual disability authority (SIDA).

 Before we review the Level I and Level II screens, it is important to understand that MI and ID have specific definitions for the purposes of PASRR.
 These definitions do not necessarily correspond to the definitions used in other contexts.
-It is also important to note that some past PASRR-related materials use the phrase “mental retardation” (MR) even though it has been superseded by the phrase “intellectual disability” (ID).
-Because it adheres to the federal language previously in force, the phrase "mental retardation" may still be found in past PASRR-related materials.

 The federal definition of MI for PASRR is best understood in terms of the four “D’s”: